Guide to Lasting Power of Attorney

 - Somebody else who has the relevant professional skills

-Can family members be certificate providers?
+Can family members act as a certificate provider?

 Yes they do.